kristofferv98/VoiceProcessingToolkit/README.md

  ## Configuration
  The toolkit can be configured with various settings such as wake word sensitivity, audio sample rate, and text-to-speech voice selection.
 For detailed configuration options, please see the `configuration.md` or visit the documentation in the example_usage folder.

- ## Environment Variables
- The VoiceProcessingToolkit requires setting up several environment variables to function properly:

- - `PICOVOICE_APIKEY`: Your Picovoice API key, used for wake word detection.
- - `OPENAI_API_KEY`: Your OpenAI API key, used for speech-to-text transcription with Whisper.
- - `ELEVENLABS_API_KEY`: Your ElevenLabs API key, used for text-to-speech synthesis.

- These keys are necessary for accessing the respective services and must be set in your environment or passed directly to the toolkit's configuration.
-Ensure that you keep these keys secure and do not expose them in public repositories or shared spaces.

  ## Contributing
  Contributions to the VoiceProcessingToolkit are welcome!
 Please read the CONTRIBUTING.md file for guidelines on how to contribute.